airladon/FigureOne/docs/README.md

 ### setTouchable

-Set the diagram to be touchable.
+Set the figure to be touchable.

-Using <a href="#diagramelementsettouchable">element.setTouchable</a> will automatically set this.
+Using <a href="#figureelementsettouchable">element.setTouchable</a> will automatically set this.

 #### Parameters